About Regeneration

 Arizona's New Urban Heat Office • Claire Krummenacher

-Last year in Phoenix (the largest hot city in the U.S.), David Hondula was named director of the newly established Office of Heat Response and Mitigation, the nation’s first-ever of its kind.
-Since being appointed, Hondula has worked to ensure that summer heat, expected to be exacerbated in 2024 by El Niño conditions, is factored into relevant city policies and processes.
+Last year in Phoenix (the largest hot city in the U.S.), David Hondula was named director of the newly established Office of Heat Response and Mitigation(link is external), the nation’s first-ever of its kind.
+Since being appointed, Hondula has worked to ensure that summer heat, expected to be exacerbated in 2024 by El Niño conditions, is factored into relevant city policies and processes(link is external).
 This helps improve safety, not only for residents of Phoenix but also for other cities endangered by rising temperatures, who can also learn from the adaptation and mitigation strategies.
-Top on the docket include plans to open more shelters and cooling centers with extended hours to serve the unhoused (who are especially vulnerable to the deadly effects of heat waves), a “cool roof” program for residential areas, and the installation of reflective asphalt.
+Top on the docket include plans to open more shelters and cooling centers with extended hours to serve the unhoused (who are especially vulnerable to the deadly effects of heat waves(link is external)), a “cool roof(link is external)” program for residential areas, and the installation of reflective asphalt.
 To learn more, see our Buildings Nexus.

 River Restoration After Largest Dam Removal • Scott Hannan